magician11/empath-wiki/health/healing.md

 >"Traumas do not sleep, even with death, but rather continue to look for the fertile ground of resolution in the children of the following generations," says neuroscientist Norman Diodge, M.D

+>We remember stories, not facts, because the hormones oxytocin and cortisol are released when we hear stories.
+This has implications for healing from trauma, because when we understand the root of the trauma, we have a coherent story behind the toxic relationships we keep finding ourselves in.
+This allows us to have empathy for ourselves and gives our brains a sense of closure.
+We stop blaming ourselves for being attracted to these personality types and stop seeing ourselves as stupid or naive.
+Those thoughts are dangerous: Self-blame can fuel anxiety and hopelessness.
+Only closure and forgiveness can help us stop repeating negative patterns.

 [source](https://www.mindbodygreen.com/articles/how-your-ancestry-can-affect-your-relationships)